austinvach/storytime-slackbot/README.md

 ## How to Use

-1. **First, invite the bot to your channel**: Type `@Storytime Bot` (or whatever you named your app) in the channel and Slack will give you the option to invite it
+1. First, invite the bot to your channel: Type `@Storytime Bot` (or whatever you named your app) in the channel and Slack will give you the option to invite it
 2. In any Slack channel where the bot is present, type `/storytime`
 3. The bot will generate a story introduction with random themes
 4. Reply in the thread to add your part of the story